+Application Applied

-Application Applied Explanation on application of the Mudajaya has in place a Whistleblowing Policy to provide an avenue and mechanism to all employees and stakeholders of the Group to practice report concerns about any suspected wrongdoing, inappropriate behaviour or misconduct relating to fraud, corrupt practices and/or abuse, for investigation and Management's action.
+Explanation on application of the practice Mudajaya has in place a Whistleblowing Policy & Procedure to provide an avenue and mechanism to all employees and stakeholders of the Group to report concerns in strict confidence about any suspected wrongdoing, inappropriate behaviour or misconduct relating to fraud, corrupt practices and/or other forms of inappropriate or unethical behaviour.

+Dedicated channels for reporting have been established.
 Reports can be made anonymously without fear of retaliation or repercussions and will be treated confidentially.
 There is a process in place to independently investigate all reports received to ensure the appropriate follow-up actions are taken.

+During the financial year, the Whistleblowing Policy & Procedure was revised for the purpose of compliance with the ISO 37001:2016 Anti-Bribery Management System (ABMS).
+The revised Whistleblowing Policy & Procedure which was approved by the Board on 27 February 2020, is published on Mudajaya's website at www.mudajaya.com .

-The Whistleblowing Policy is published on Mudajaya's website at www.mudajaya.com.
-Explanation for departure Large companies are requ ired to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure Timeframe
+Explanation for departure

+• • • ired to complete the columns below.
+Non-large companies are encouraged

+to complete the columns below.

+Measure

+Timeframe